tsmtzs/pieceForSmartphoneOrchestra/SOFTWARE-SETUP-GUIDE.md

 TLS certificates generated with `mkcert`.
 Bypass the warning by clicking `Advanced` and then `Proceed to https://192.168.10.2:8443`.

-Users can download the app use it offline.
-For this to work they should, first, install `mkcert`'s root certificate to their trust store.
-They can download the certificate by navigating to `https://192.168.10.2:8443/rootCA.pem`.
+Users can download the app and use it offline.
+For this to work they should, first, install `mkcert`'s root certificate to their device trust store.
+To download the certificate navigate to `https://192.168.10.2:8443/rootCA.pem`.
 Installation to the trust store is device depended.
 In some cases, a message for installation will appear after the download is complete.
-In other cases the user should manually install it from the `Settings` menu of their device.
+In other cases the user should manually install it from the `Settings` menu of his/hers device.
 After the certificate is installed, users can visit `https://192.168.10.2:8443` and select `Add to home screen` from browser's menu.